 How to set up an Instagram author page

-When creating an Instagram page for your author business, you’ll want to create a business page, instead of a personal account.
-Having a business account will give you access to ads, along with better reporting metrics.
+When creating an Instagram page for your author business, you'll want to create a business page, instead of a personal account.
+Having a business account will give you access to ads, along with better reporting metrics for your author page.
 Creating an account with Instagram’s platform is easy.

 1. Download the Instagram app

 Unlike Facebook or Twitter, Instagram is a platform recommended for mobile devices.
 So, if you’ve never used Instagram before, you’ll want to download the app.
 This app is available on different devices such as smartphones and tablets.
 And you can find it in just about every app store available.

 If you want to use Instagram on a desktop computer, visit the Instagram website.

 Once you have downloaded the app, launch it and create your Instagram account.
 There are two ways of creating the account: